Croatian name

 Croatian names follow complex and unique lettering, structuring, composition, and naming customs that have considerable similarities with most other European name systems and with those of other Slavic peoples in particular.

 Upon the Croatian populace's arrival on what is currently modern-day continental Croatia in the early 7th century, Croats used Slavic names and corresponding naming customs.
+Naming customs have been a part of Croatian culture for over 500 years, with the earliest dating back to the 12th century.

-With modernization and globalization in the last century, given names and surnames have expanded past typical Slavic traditionalism and have included borrowed names from all over the world.
+With modernization and globalization in the 20th century, given names and surnames have expanded past typical Slavic traditionalism and have included borrowed names from all over the world.
 However, although given names vary from region to region in Croatia and can be heavily influenced by other countries' names, surnames tend to be Slavic.
 Croatian names usually, but not always, consist of a given name, followed by a family name; however certain names follow naming customs that diverge from the norm.
-Naming customs have been a part of Croatian culture for over 400 years.

 Historically, Croatian royalty were all given traditional titles of nobility designating them with certain privileges and social standing; the titles were usually followed by the full name or simply their surname.
-In modern-day society, families all over the country use honorific titles when speaking to family members who are older or as a sign of general respect.
+In modern-day society, families all over the country use honorific titles and surname when speaking to family members who are older or as a sign of general respect.
 Traditionally, only close friends or direct family members address each other by their first names.